 The Engineering Division is in charge of overseeing all Capital Improvement Projects in the City of South Salt Lake.
 When launching a new project, our process can be broken into several steps:

-Draft a Scope of Work plan: this will determine the resources, time and manpower needed to accomplish this project; information which will guide the rest of the process.
+- Draft a Scope of Work plan: this will determine the resources, time and manpower needed to accomplish this project; information that will guide the rest of the process.

 In addition to overseeing new construction projects around South Salt Lake, the Engineering Division performs routine building inspections and reviews private building projects within the City to ensure they are in compliance with local, state and federal standards.